 When we first came before you, it was to warn of the threat posed by those who did not understand that they did not understand the Internet.

-These are The Fools, the businesses that have by now adopted the trappings of the Internet.
-They are like unto aging baby boomers wearing their baseball caps backwards.
-It’s just embarrassing.
+These are The Fools, the businesses that have merely adopted the trappings of the Internet.

 Now two more hordes threaten all that we have built for one another.

 The Marauders understand the Internet all too well.
-They view it as theirs to plunder, extracting our money and data from it, thinking that we are the fools.
+They view it as theirs to plunder, extracting our data and money from it, thinking that we are the fools.

 But most dangerous of all is the third horde: Us.

 A horde is an undifferentiated mass of people.
 But the glory of the Internet is that it lets us connect as diverse and distinct individuals.